skovsboll/ws-mux-deno/README.md

 Do the same from another browser and watch the messages sent go through the mux, into the server, and written to the `models/garbage.txt` file.

+The other file, server.ts, is started by mux.ts, not directly.
+It takes the file name and port number as arguments so each file has its own port number.